 - most of your research should be done before you ever go ring shopping;

 - choose an engagement ring style that speaks to her personality—after all, she’ll be the one wearing it, right?
 Be receptive to her dropping subtle hints with respect to her preferred diamond shape, the metal of the band, vintage vs. modern, bold or understated, white diamond vs. natural fancy colored, …

 - ideally, visit a handful of local jewelry retailers to get a sense of the quality of the stone that falls within your budget; experienced and non-commissioned diamond and jewelry experts will be able to elaborate on the 4Cs and answer your questions in layman’s terms;

-- looking to save a little on her engagement ring?
+- want to save a little on her diamond engagement ring?
 Then consider buying it online.
 We’re big fans of James Allen and Blue Nile—both of which offer spectacular return and exchange policies, free insured shipping, and complimentary engagement ring resizing;

 - if your proposal intentions are an open secret, then it’s acceptable to go ring shopping together.
 The benefit?
 Well, she’ll get the exact ring she wants.
 You’ll save time and know that the ring fits—which equates to less anxiety.
 And when you’re ok discussing the ring with your partner as part of the marriage conversation, then you might want to see how Ramit Sethi got the perfect ring for his girlfriend, Cass;